-- Timing of planting-Ideally, plant cereal rye as soon after harvest as possible and before two weeks after the 50% frost date.
-In northern Indiana, this would be before Nov.
-10; in southern Indiana, before Nov.
-25. Use the Selector Tool (in Resources section) for more precise dates for your county. - Seeding rate-Drilled seeding rate: 45-60 lbs./acre.
+- Corn harvest-Harvest fields where cereal rye is to be planted as early as possible. - Tillage or no-tillage-To allow for adequate cover crop growth, it is best or easier if no full-width tillage is planned for after rye planting or before intended rye termination date.
+Thus, it is easier to integrate cover crops into no-till or strip-till systems. - Timing of planting-Ideally, plant cereal rye as soon after harvest as possible and before two weeks after the 50% frost date.
+In northern Nebraska, this would be before Oct.
+15; in southern Nebraska, before Nov.
+1. Use the Selector Tool (in Resources section) for more precise dates for your county.
+These dates are guidelines; the sooner cereal rye is planted in the fall, the better, but later-planted cereal rye can also be successful. - Seeding rate-Drilled seeding rate: 45-60 lbs./acre.
 Broadcast with shallow incorporation: 50-65 lbs./acre.
 These rates are based on high-quality seed with germination rates of 85-98%. - Planting method-Drill to 0.75-1.50 inches deep or broadcast with shallow incorporation.
 An air-seeder mounted on a vertical tillage tool can also be used. - Fertility or liming-If applying P, K, or lime, complete the application prior to the seeding operation or apply to the growing rye before the ground freezes.
 If it is necessary to inject manure, low-disturbance injectors are available that will cause minimal damage to the cereal rye.
 Surface application of liquid manure on top of the rye is not recommended.
 Surface broadcast of dry manure or litter should be done prior to seeding, but 4 tons or less can be applied to growing cereal rye with minimal damage by using modern spreading equipment that provides even distribution.